Flexible Exports Consumer Trial FAQs

 Choosing Flexible Exports does not affect how, when, or how much of your own solar energy you can consume to power your home or business.

-It only allows Endeavour Energy to remotely limit exports of the excess solar energy customers don’t consume back to the grid when needed to maintain reliability in their local area.
+It only allows Endeavour Energy to remotely limit export of the excess solar energy customers don’t consume back to the grid when needed to maintain reliability in their local area.

 If consuming all your generated solar energy delivers you the best savings, keep doing it!